Complexity of syntactical tree fragments of Independence-Friendly logic: Introduction

-After Section \ref{SEM}, in which $IF$ logic is reviewed, and Section \ref{EQUIVTREESSEC1}, in which synctactical trees are introduced, two sections (\ref{EQUIVTREESSEC2} and \ref{SECPRTR}) are dedicated to the development of a calculus of tree prefixes, by means of which we can extend some of Sevenster's results by purely synctactical means.
-Probably, the reader who is only interested in the complexity results can skip these sections and consult them as needed.
-The methods developed therein are used in section \ref{COMPLEXITY1} in order to prove that a large fragment of $IF$ logic (which contains all the FO quantifier prefix fragments, and other tree prefixes), the fragment of \emph{modest} trees, has first-order complexity.
-In the same section, two classes of ``signalling by disjunction'' trees are introduced: the \emph{generalized Henkin} and the \emph{coordinated} ones.
-In section \ref{HIGHCOMP} we generalize Sevenster's extension lemma, showing that taking extensions of synctactical trees preserves properties such as NL,P,NP-hardness; and we use it to show that all trees that contain Henkin or signalling patterns are NP-complete.
-Section \ref{GHTREES} divides the generalized Henkin fragment into four subclasses; of these, one is shown to contain only NP-complete trees, which can express the SAT problem; for the other three classes, we give partial results, showing that many of the trees they contain are in FO.
+Summarizing, in the present paper we give a partial classification of the complexity of the fragments of regular $IF$ logic which are induced by tree prefixes; some of these fragments are shown to contain descriptions of NP-complete problems, while others are shown to express only first-order concepts (more precisely, each sentence of such a fragment is shown to be equivalent to a first-order sentence).
+In section \ref{SEM} we briefly present $IF$ logic.
+Section \ref{EQRULES} presents some notions of equivalence of $IF$ sentences and formulas and reviews several equivalence rules of $IF$ logic that are used throughout the paper.
+An earlier draft (\cite{Bar2016}) made use of syntactical manipulations of trees rather than formulas; the difficulties of this alternative approach are succinctly described in appendix \ref{APPMANTREE}.
+Section \ref{EQUIVTREESSEC1} introduces syntactical trees and related notions; section \ref{COMPLEXITY1} isolates a notion of complexity for tree prefixes.
+In section \ref{SECROUGH}, we extend the notions of Henkin and signalling prefixes to the case of trees; then two new significant classes of tree prefixes are introduced: the \emph{generalized Henkin} and the \emph{coordinated} ones.
+It is then shown that the search for NP-hard prefixes can be narrowed down to the Henkin, signalling, generalized Henkin and coordinated classes; instead, sentences that have as prefix one of the remaining trees (called \emph{modest} trees) can be mechanically transformed into first-order sentences.
+In section \ref{HIGHCOMP} we generalize Sevenster's extension lemma, showing that taking extensions of regular syntactical trees preserves properties such as NL,P,NP-hardness; and we use it to show that all trees that contain Henkin or signalling patterns are NP-complete.
+Section \ref{GHTREES} divides the generalized Henkin fragment into four subclasses; of these, one is shown to contain only NP-hard prefixes, which can express the SAT problem; for the other three classes, we give partial results, showing that many of the trees they contain are in FO.
+We also account for the recent discovery (\cite{JaaBar2019}) of a new NP-hard tree.
 Section \ref{CTREES} considers a first kind of coordinated trees, which are classified into three subclasses, all shown to be NP-complete (the first two define SAT, and the third one the SET SPLITTING problem).
 We also show that the trees in the third class can express 2-COLORABILITY (a logspace, non first-order problem).
-Section \ref{CTREES2} takes briefly into account the remaining coordinated trees (of ``second kind'').
+Section \ref{CTREES2} takes briefly into account the remaining coordinated trees (of ``second kind''), showing that a few of them are in FO.
+Two difficult proofs are postponed to appendices \ref{APPMODEST} and \ref{APPEXTLEM} for the sake of readability.